Benefits of Extra Virgin Olive Oil For Health, Skin, Hair

 What Is Extra Virgin Olive Oil?

-Extra virgin olive is the purest form of olive oil which is made simply by crushing the olives and extracting the oily liquid.
+Extra virgin olive is the purest form of olive oil made simply by crushing the olives and extracting the oily liquid.
 It is pure because this does not include any chemicals or industrial refining.

-Most of the brands of olive oils we get to buy in stores are not original and pure.
-It is profitable for the manufacturing companies to extract this oil with the help of chemicals, and some even dilute other cheaper oils into it to gain filthy money.
+Most of the brands of oils we get to buy in stores are not original and pure.
+It is profitable for manufacturing companies to extract this oil with the help of chemicals, and some even dilute other cheaper oils into it to gain filthy money.

-Anytime you see the olive oil bottle has a certified label as “Extra Virgin,” it means that the brand contains the purest form.
+Anytime you see an olive oil bottle with a certified label as “Extra Virgin,” the brand contains the purest form.
 It implies that a standard olive crushing method is followed to extract the oil, and it uses the finest quality of olive selected through certain tasting and smelling methods.

 The characteristic traits of ‘extra virgin’ are rich aroma, distinctive taste, phenolic antioxidants, and natural fatty acids.